leovcunha/CS_learning_projects/chat_CS168Berkeley/spec.md

 This assignment (and the rest of the assignments in this class) should be implemented in Python 2.
 This assignment will introduce you to the socket programming API.

-#### Logistics

-- This project is due on Friday 9/9 at 11:59pm
-- This project should be completed individually (refer to the [course website](https://netsys.github.io/cs168fa16/about.html) for collaboration policies)
-- The skeleton code for this project is available from [here](https://github.com/NetSys/cs168_student/blob/master/projects/proj1_chat).
-You can download the code manually from that page, or use git.
-- You'll submit your code using `ok`.
-You should submit two files: one named `client.py` and one named `server.py`.
-You should not modify or submit `utils.py`.
-More detailed submission instructions can be found in the [submission details](#submission-details) section.

 #### Resources

 - There's a demo of the finished project available [here](https://youtu.be/4btZs--wlpI).